bids-apps/BrainSuite/README.md

 * BDP requires at least 6GB of memory.
 You may have to increase memory when you run the container.
 * Turn on single thread mode (``` --singleThread ```) if your machine cannot support MATLAB's parpool.
 * BDP estimates tensors, FRT ODF, and FRACT ODF.

+## Acknowledgments ##
+This project is supported by NIH Grant R01-NS074980.